Wishing to Go Abroad?

 When studying overseas you must take subjects that will be credited towards your UC degree.
 To be granted credit towards subjects you must find subjects at your host institution that are comparable.
 You will need to obtain advice and receive approval from your faculty in selecting relevant units that can be credited to your UC degree.
 Students should research universities of interest and investigate if a preferred university offers the course and subjects required.

-Speak with a Study Abroad Ambassador who studied at your destination of choice!
+If you wish to speak to a Study Abroad Ambassador who studied at your destination of choice, please contact UC Study Abroad office: firstname.lastname@example.org

 For more information on Study Abroad & Exchange options, be sure to attend an